 My grandfather Bill made himself a cowboy, starting early.
 Born Paul Hansen, he renamed himself by the time he was ten.
 Bill is an American name, a crude approximation of some older name, but born here.
 Bill like a dollar.
-In Chinook Jargon-the fading lingua franca of Washington territory at the time when Bill's parents settled there-tala, like dollar, means close enough.
-(Much of Chinook is like that, a ping anywhere in the vicinity of Hayden Lake. blunt trading instrument, all business.)
-It's a When I was growing up in the '90s was the hey-crude term that replaced the earlier term hiixwa, from the Nootka word for dentalia shells, just as the dollar replaced indigenous systems of exchange designed over thousands of years, based on an understanding of economics in ecological terms.
+In Chinook Jargon-the fading lingua franca of Washington territory at the time when Bill's parents settled there-tala, like dollar, means "money."
+Like Bill, tala is just a rough concept, the principle that a free man has the right to close enough.
+(Much of Chinook is like that, a move across and use his land as he wishes, a ping anywhere in the vicinity of Hayden Lake. blunt trading instrument, all business.)
+It's a from the Nootka word for dentalia shells, just as the dollar replaced indigenous systems of exchange designed over thousands of years, based on an understanding of economics in ecological terms.
 These mollusk shells were a water-based currency that contained the potency of the sea, and connected the dynamic marine trade networks of the Pacific Coast to inland trade routes up the Columbia River to the interior Great Basin and Northern Plateau.
 Because the salmon runs on which indigenous economies depended were irregular-producing bountiful spawning seasons every two (or four) years, followed by years when few salmon run-networks of exchange, particularly the potlatch tradition, were used in part to distribute and manage these fluctuations of resource availability in the broad Salish economy, across a vast geographical area connected by water.
 Hiixwa was a monetary instrument in the potlatch economy.
 It was a form of currency recognized from California to Alaska and across the Great Plains, and it was jewelry-a precious shell, harvested only by the Nuu-chah-nulth people of Vancouver Island, an organic gem used to make elaborate bridal headdresses.
 Tala, by contrast, is just money, a four letter word in a language poorly understood by most who spoke it, the kind of currency we use today.